badosu/BadAmp/README.md

 After setting up your bundle, use: `sudo make install` to install it.

-If you have problems you can check if your installation was successful by checking if `http://bado.so/bad-amp` appears on the list provided by the command `lv2ls`.
+If you have problems you can check if your installation was successful verifying whether `http://bado.so/bad-amp` appears on the list provided by the command `lv2ls`.

 You'll need a LV2 host to test it, I recommend